 Be your own master, and look at things as a man, as a human being, as a citizen, as a mortal creature.
 And here are two of the most immediately useful thoughts you will dip into.
 First that things cannot touch the mind: they are external and inert; anxieties can only come from your internal judgement.
 Second, that all these things you see will change almost as you look at them, and then will be no more.
 Constantly bring to mind all that you yourself have already seen changed.
 The universe is change: life is judgement.

-I am a (digital) service/business development enthusiast, and I am interested in pretty much everything related to financial industry, industrial dynamics, economic thought, learning, strategy, customer-centricity, performance management, philosophy of (social) science(s), evolutionary psychology, and service science.
-I am naturally very curious about how things work and what kind of relationships things might potentially have.
+I am a (digital) service/business development enthusiast, and I am interested in pretty much everything related to financial industry, industrial dynamics, economic thought, institutional economics, organizational learning, strategy, customer-centricity, performance management, philosophy of (social) science(s), evolutionary psychology, and service science.
+I am naturally inquisitive about how things work and what kind of relationships things might potentially have.

 As an English writer and humorist, Jerome K. Jerome once said: “I love work.
 It fascinates me.
 I can sit and stare at it for hours.”
 So sometimes I explain to myself that my work is not actually a real job at all but rather a privilege to do a lot of exciting stuff with a bunch of very cool people.
 Change, simplification, and continuous improvement describe my daily habits.
 I love self-improvement, life hacking, and, of course, my wife Pauliina and our cute dachshund Tesla Kerttu.

 I do sports, read and write in my free time.
-I like to scribble down random notes on what I’ve read, heard and experienced.
+I like to scribble down random notes on what I’ve read, heard, and experienced.
 So, basically, you’re reading my notes.
-I’m not writing for any particular audience, I just write for people who might be interested in same topics as I am.
+I’m not writing for any particular audience, I just write for people who might be interested in the same topics as I am.
 I like to write things down to record my thought patterns and ponderings (you should try out Bullet Journal to get things done).
-I’m not an outstanding writer, yet I think that many things can be cleared out by writing them down.
+I’m not an outstanding writer, yet I think that many thoughts can be cleared out by writing them down.
 It’s not my intention to convince you that I’m right and you’re wrong.
 I am also an amateur translator, as I have found out that translating is a very good way to learn a lot in a short period of time.
 Over the years, I have translated numerous articles (economics and philosophy), and more recently, I have focused on translating books.

 My objective is to publish at least once a week.